tliron/prudence/QUICKSTART.md

 changes, then conditional requests (from those clients who have the representation cached) will always return a 304: Not Modified.

-The way to succeed here, of course, is to have a cheap way to get these signatures.
-In this simple example we are reusing our (server-side) cache key that we created in in the "construct" function.
+In this trivial example we are reusing our (server-side) cache key that we created in in the "construct" function.
 We can do this only because we know for sure that the resulting representation depends entirely and only on that "name" variable.
-However, if we were accessing an external data source, e.g. a database, for more data about this person that we would need in order to generate the presentation, the the "name" itself would not be enough.

 Now that we covered all three hooks, let's follow a request through them: